-The following table sets forth an unranked list of performance measures that, in our assessment, represent the most important performance measures the Company used to link executive compensation actually paid to the PEO and other NEOs to company performance in the most recent fiscal year.
+The following table sets forth an unranked list of performance measures that, in our assessment, represent the most important performance measures the Company used to link executive compensation actually paid to the PEO and other NEOs to Company performance in the most recent fiscal year.
 We are providing this list in accordance with Item 402(v) of Regulation S-K to provide information on performance measures used by the compensation committee to determine NEO compensation.
 For more information, see Executive Compensation-Compensation Discussion and Analysis.

-Metric Definition Annualized Renewal Run-rate ("ARR") We define Annualized Renewal Run-rate ("ARR") as annualized invoiced amounts per solution SKU from subscription licenses and maintenance and support obligations assuming no increases or reductions in customers' subscriptions.
-ARR does not include the costs we may incur to obtain such subscription licenses or provide such maintenance and support, and does not reflect any actual or anticipated reductions in invoiced value due to contract non-renewals or service cancellations other than for certain reserves, for example those for credit losses or disputed amounts.
-Non-GAAP Operating Margin We define non-GAAP operating margin as non-GAAP operating income divided by revenue.
-We calculate non-GAAP operating income and margin by excluding the following items that are included in GAAP operating income (loss): stock-based compensation expense; amortization of acquired intangibles; employer payroll tax expense related to employee equity transactions; restructuring costs; and charitable donations of Class A common stock.
+Metric Definition Incremental Annualized Renewal Run-rate iARR is incremental Annualized Renewal Run-rate.
+We define Annualized Renewal Run-rate ("ARR") as annualized invoiced amounts per solution SKU from subscription licenses and maintenance and support obligations assuming no increases or reductions in customers' subscriptions.
+ARR does not include the costs we may incur to obtain such subscription licenses or provide such maintenance and support.
+ARR also does not reflect nonrecurring rebates payable to partners (upon establishing sufficient history of their nonrecurring nature), the impact of nonrecurring incentives (such as one-time discounts provided under sales promotional programs), and any actual or anticipated reductions in invoiced value due to contract non-renewals or service cancellations other than for certain reserves (for example those for credit losses or disputed amounts).
+Non-GAAP Operating Income We calculate non-GAAP operating income by excluding the following items that are included in GAAP operating income (loss): stock-based compensation expense; amortization of acquired intangibles; employer payroll tax expense related to employee equity transactions; restructuring costs; and charitable donations of Class A common stock.